kairos-io/kairos/docs/content/en/docs/Media/_index.md

 ### Meet Kairos, an OSS project building the immutable Kubernetes edge

 {{< youtube id="kiDQujibz2k" title="Meet Kairos, an OSS project building the immutable Kubernetes edge" >}}
-Livin’ Kubernetes on the (Immutable) Edge with Kairos Project